MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 |Date Range |The date range for the analytics shown on the page: Last 7 days, Last 14 days, Last 31 days and Last 12 months.  |
 |Search application |The search application where the user has performed the queries: SharePoint start page, Office, Bing, or all of those three search applications.  |

-### Accessing search data prior to 6/28/2022
+### Accessing search data prior to the start of new generation reports

-The new search usage reports were available on 6/28/2022.
-If you select a date range prior to this date, you will see a message stating **Data not available for entire time period selected**.
+Processing of the new search usage reports vary for different tenants.
+If you select a date range prior to the date processing started, you will see a message stating **Data not available for entire time period selected**.
 To view data prior to this date, you need to use the previous usage analytics reports.

 :::image type="content" source="media/usage-reports/data-not-available.png" alt-text="Data not available message." lightbox="media/usage-reports/data-not-available.png":::